rcmaehl/LinuxLiveUSBCreator/README.md

 #### ---2.10---
 - [ ] ~~Convert HotKeySet to GUISetAccelerators to not hijack entire keys system wide~~ (Not viable at this time.)
-- [ ] Disable Analytics until GDPR implications can be understood
-    - [ ] Get in contact with an EU Lawyer
 - [x] Get CI working for dev builds
-- [ ] Improve executiable resources to allow LiLi to be a single executible instead of an executible and extra files.
+- [x] Improve executiable resources to allow LiLi to be a single executible instead of an executible and extra files.
     - [x] Convert GUI Image creation calls to detect if compiled and use internal resources from #AutoIt3Wrapper_Res_Icon_Add / #AutoIt3Wrapper_Res_File_Add
         - [x] GUICtrlCreateGraphic / GUICtrlSetGraphic
         - [x] GUICtrlCreateIcon